Harman International: Private equity attempt

-Harman International Industries was to delist from NYSE in Q3/2007 due to a buy-out by KKR and Goldman Sachs Capital Partners.
-However, as of mid-September 2007, KKR announced they would back out of the deal.
+Harman International Industries was to delist from NYSE in Q3/2007 due to a buy-out by KKR and Goldman Sachs Alternatives.
+However, as of mid-September 2007, KKR announced it would back out of the deal.

 Coincident with the buy-out deal, Dinesh Paliwal was hired as company president and CEO in July 2007.
 On July 1, 2008, Sidney Harman was succeeded by Dinesh Paliwal as chairman of the board.
 In April 2020 he was succeeded by Michael Mauser.